“The primary model for human relations in consumer society is the ‘contactless’ tap or swipe.” — Milda Tinguali, The

 Every citizen or voter had to account for themselves to participate in the democratic order that prevailed at that time.
 Technocrat psychopaths were seeking to manufacture and replicate by design with the injection of predictable behaviour patterns that could generate vast revenue datastreams.
 This meant having to regard physical objects and certain forces such as the law, war or the TV as things which had to be ignored in favour of one’s own immediate survival and pro-consumer concerns.
 More significantly, it placed upon the participant the responsibility to comply with and fulfil the terms for being taken seriously as a subjective identity with the capacity to express certain tendencies or attitudes.
 People who were ciphers for property values and algorithms behaved accordingly.

 God was a mild irritant, a pest living beneath the floor like a stray rat or bird.

-The satisfied consumer durable investigating its iconographic data, its dedication to iconoclastic imagery, clever advertising, the surreal unfamiliarity of the dreamer’s dystopian aesthetic, was ruined by non-compliance with the presiding narrative decoy, immersed in its own banality.
+The satisfied consumer durable investigating its iconographic data, its dedication to iconoclastic imagery, clever advertising, the surreal unfamiliarity of the dreamer’s dystopian aesthetic, was ruined by non-compliance with the banality of the presiding immersive narrative decoy.

 Removing breeding insects from furniture and windows, pollution was avoided but no-one could object to opinions.
 Opinions mattered.

 Such impositions on the increasingly burdensome facts of social reality, an imaginary game it seemed, were too much to bear.
 The delusions got worse for us.
 It was the same for all telepaths at that time.
 When they disconnected they had the choice to sample the delights of empty thought or indoctrination.

 [Either way, the pre-programmers began to discard some of their earlier methods.
 Claiming to be a channel for equality, the TV station developer demonstrated that the deal rested on uncorroborated evidence which stated what was already known to be the case, in which case there were no conversations.]